anadrakou/Religion_in_the-US/README.md

 ### Introduction

 This file contains code to generate a synthetic dataset simulating a store's purchasing information.
 Follow these steps to reproduce the project on your local machine.

+### Dataset
+The dataset for this project was imported from a specific Github [file](https://github.com/aaronpenne/data_visualization/blob/master/religion/data/1952.xls)

 ### Prerequisites
 > Python installed </br>